This post is part of an interview series featuring operators’ top tactics for thriving during economic shifts.

 How do you steer teams through times of economic uncertainty?

 Having been through economic downturns as an employee and as a manager has shaped my perspective on it.
 My #1 takeaway: transparency is the most important thing.
+(This applies to pay transparency, but includes many other factors.)
 It’s critical for executives to be out in front of the messaging because people will form their own perceptions when left without information.

 “It’s critical for executives to be out in front of the messaging because people will form their own perceptions when left without information.”